BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 Boolean statements (e.g. 3 < 5) can be strung together using and
 maniuplated using the **and**, **or**, and **not** keywords.
-All keywords follow their formal logic definitions: the **and** keyword is true is both statements are also true, the **or** keyword is true if one of the statements is true, and **not** negates the original truth value.
+All keywords follow their formal logic definitions: the **and** keyword is true if both statements are true, the **or** keyword is true if one of the statements is true, and **not** negates the original truth value of a given statement.

 .. code-block:: python